 The type of memory does matter to the performance of a system.
 This used to be somewhat of an issue but all new desktops now use the DDR3 standard.
 DDR4 is likely to be released for computers sometime in late 2014 but until then, everything should feature DDR3.
 Because of this, the more important factor is the speed of the memory.
 Typically, the memeory is listed either based on its clock speed (DDR3 1600 MHz) or its projected bandwidth (PC3-12800).
 Below is a chart detailing the order of the type and speed in order of fastest to slowest:

 - DDR3 800 MHz or PC3-6400

 These speeds are all relative to the theoretical bandwidths of each type of memory at its given clock speed when compared to another.
-A computer system will only be able to use one type (DDR2 or DDR3) of memory and this should only be used as a comparison when the CPU is identical between the two systems.
+A computer system will only be able to use one type (DDR3 or DDR4) of memory and this should only be used as a comparison when the CPU is identical between the two systems.
 These are also the JDEC memory standards.
-Other memory speeds are available above these stardard ratings ut are generally reserved for systems that will be overclocked.
+Other memory speeds are available above these stardard ratings but are generally reserved for systems that will be overclocked.

 Dual-Channel and Triple-Channel

 One additional item of note for computer memory is dual-channel and triple-channel configurations.
 Most desktop systems can offer improved memory bandwidth when the memory is installed in pairs or triples.
 This is refrerred to as dual-channel when it is in pairs and triple-channel when in threes.
 Currently the only consumer systems that use triple channel are the Intel socket 2011 based processors which are very specialized.
 For this to work, the memory must be installed in the correct matched sets.
 This means a desktop with 8GB of memory will only function in dual-channel mode is when there are two 4GB modules of the same speed or four 2GB modules of the same speed installed.